 Society you have had your way for too long.
 You wonder how?
 Let me attempt to break it down and please, no need for you to justify yourself.
 For once listen.
 Genuinely listen.
 Listen not to respond, but to hear and understand a different perspective.

 You have succeeded in making women feel they are not enough when:

-A woman’s choice of childbirth is via c section instead of vaginal birth.
-As society, you prefer the ‘normal’ birth, as if this is a choice women have to explain much less your business to meddle in!
+A woman’s choice of childbirth is via c-section instead of vaginal birth.
+As society, you prefer the ‘normal’ delivery, as if this is a choice women have to explain much less your business to meddle in!

 Here is what you have dictated to us over the years, without necessarily asking us, African women, what we wanted: graduate from university, get a job, get married, and have children.
 If children do not come in a time frame that is acceptable to you, you label the woman barren, or even worse, cursed!

 Let’s discuss the subject of ‘submission’ to her husband.
 Patriarchy has raised men who demand and expect women to be and do certain things while putting no expectation on the man as the husband and head of the household.